rUpadhyayahacks/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express Routing and Express Middleware

 - [ ] Describe Middleware?

+functions that are exectued in the order they are introduced

 - [ ] Describe a Resource?

+something that can help with development

 - [ ] What can the API return to help clients know if a request was successful?

+status 200 and the message the applied

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? by separating the routes, ie. userRoutes, postRoutes

 ## Minimum Viable Product